enormandeau/stacks_workflow/README.md

 - Major: Avoid using overfitted models that depend on information from other loci to impute genotypes in the current locus.
-It is our belief that, in most RADseq studies, apparent correlation among loci exists because of random rather than biological reasons.
-For that reason, using information from loci that seem correlated are not a good choice to infer missing genotypes.
+It is our belief that, in most RADseq studies, apparent correlation among loci exists because of stochastic rather than biological reasons.
+For that reason, using information from loci that seem correlated is not a good choice to infer missing genotypes.
 This is because the genotypes at these other pseudo-correlated loci have a low probability to be informative for the imputation of the missing genotype.